 It has been two years today since Cuthie was taken prisoner.
 Mary Bernadette was here all day long.
 Artie took her home about eight p.m. and then she returned here about nine-thirty in full uniform and with a kit bag and surprised us.
 She said she had found a note from the commandant at home telling her to report at once in camp.
 She has been posted in training somewhere in Sussex (promoted to sergeant) and must “clear” herself in camp, and leave for Sussex tomorrow.
 Artie had told her to return to this house, and he would meet her at nine forty-five and take her back to camp.
 Now they have gone out together, making their farewells.
 Artie has not proposed to her, nor do I think he is ever going to do so.
 My guess is that a girl in Scotland, a Miss Hilda Kane, has ultimately charmed him, but we shall see.

+I did not go to mass.
+I did start, but had only gone a few yards down the street when rain began to fall, so I turned back.
+I was not sorry to do so.
+Mass bores me.
+I can’t help it.
+I just don’t believe.
+I can’t.
 The one o’clock news gave me startling information of a huge R.A.F. attack last night on the Rhineland and the Ruhr, but mainly on Cologne.
 Over a thousand bombers took part.
 Later this evening the B.B.C. said twelve hundred and fifty bombers attacked.
 The attack lasted only ninety minutes and over one thousand bombers were concentrated in the Cologne area.
 The air ministry described the raid “an outstanding success” and bomber command has received the immediate congratulations of the Prime Minister, who speaks of it as the herald of what Germany will receive “city by city” from now on.
 God help us all!